kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

 **Mac:**

 1. Go to the [download page](https://qgis.org/en/site/forusers/download.html) and download the latest version of QGIS.
-  a.
-Note that this is for macOS Sierra or later (10.13).
+* Note that this is for macOS Sierra or later (10.13).
-  b.
-If you are using 10.15 or later QGIS may not be notarized yet.
+* If you are using 10.15 or later QGIS may not be notarized yet.
 The first time you open the application you’ll need to right click on the icon, hold the option key, and manually pick *Open*.

 ### 2) Download the workshop materials
 Download the workshop materials by visiting the [GitHub repository](https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-QGIS).To run these lessons on your laptop: